New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

 \begin{remark} {(i)~Our proof of the global exactness of the $\ell_1$ penalty function is based on the assumption that the penalty term $\varphi(x)$ has a local error bound.
 This assumption can be verified with the use of general results on metric subregularity and local error bounds \cite{Aze,Gfrerer,Kruger2014}.
-In particular, if the functions $f_i$ are continuously differentiable at a globally optimal solution $x^*$ of problem \eqref{Problem_DC}, then the function $\varphi(x)$ has a local error bound at this optimal solution, if MFCQ holds at $x^*$ (see, e.g., \cite[Corollary~2.2]{Cominetti}).
+In particular, in the case when the functions $f_i$ are continuously differentiable at a globally optimal solution $x_*$ of $(\mathcal{P}_{IJ})$, the function $\varphi(x)$ has a local error bound at this optimal solution, provided MFCQ holds at $x_*$ (see, e.g. \cite[Corollary~2.2]{Cominetti}).
 Let us note that in some cases it is possible to prove the existence of a local error bound with the use of the DC structure of the problem alone (i.e. without any constraint qualifications).
 See \cite{ThisDingNgai} for this kind of results on exact penalty functions and error bounds for DC optimization problems with inequality constraints. }

 {(ii)~Note that Theorem~\ref{Thrm_GlobalExactPenFunc_DCProblem} significantly improves \cite[Proposition~1]{Strekalovsky2017_2}, since we do not assume that the objective function $f_0$ is globally Lipschitz continuous, and utilise a local error bound instead of the global one in \cite{Strekalovsky2017_2}.
-Furthermore, we obtained necessary and sufficient conditions for the global exactness of the penalty function $F_{\lambda}(x)$, while only sufficient conditions were considered in \cite{Strekalovsky2017_2}. } \end{remark}
+Furthermore, we obtained necessary and sufficient conditions for the global exactness of the function $F_{\lambda}(x)$, while only sufficient conditions were considered in \cite{Strekalovsky2017_2}. } \end{remark}

+Applying the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} to $F_{\lambda}(x)$ one can easily obtain new necessary and sufficient global optimality conditions for the problem $(\mathcal{P}_{IJ})$ that are valid under the assumptions of Theorem~\ref{Thrm_GlobalExactPenFunc_DCProblem}.
+Namely, the following result holds true.